 The federal banking agencies have developed a "Community Bank Leverage Ratio" (the ratio of a bank's tangible equity capital to average total consolidated assets) for financial institutions with assets of less than \$10 billion.
 A "qualifying community bank" that exceeds this ratio will be deemed to be in compliance with all other capital and leverage requirements, including the capital requirements to be considered "well capitalized" under Prompt Corrective Action statutes.
 The federal banking agencies may consider a financial institution's risk profile when evaluating whether it qualifies as a community bank for purposes of the capital ratio requirement.
-The federal banking agencies must set the minimum capital for the new Community Bank Leverage Ratio at not less than 8% and not more than 10%.
-A banking organization that had a leverage ratio of 9% or greater and met certain other criteria could elect to use the Community Bank Leverage Ratio framework.
-A financial institution can elect to be subject to this new definition, and opt-out of this new definition, at any time.
-As a qualifying community bank, we elected to be subject to this definition beginning in the second quarter of 2020.
-As of December 31, 2023, the Bank's Community Bank Leverage Ratio was 10.85%.
+The federal banking agencies must set the minimum capital for the Community Bank Leverage Ratio at not less than 8% and not more than 10%, and have currently set the ratio at 9%.
+A financial institution can elect to be subject to this definition, and opt-out of this new definition, at any time.
+As a qualifying community bank, we elected to be subject to this definition in 2020.
+As of December 31, 2024, the Bank's Community Bank Leverage Ratio was 11.23%.